Department of Visual Art

 THE DEPARTMENT OF VISUAL ART (DoVA)

-... provides an exciting explorative space in which we aim to develop our students' creative, imaginative and critical knowledge.
-We include both practical skills and academic research capabilities which will enable students to practise as artists within the domains of the visual-cultural industries, and/or to engage in postgraduate study in visual art.
+... is now widely considered as being at the forefront of places to study Visual Art / Fine Art in South Africa.
+It provides an exciting explorative space in which we develop our students' creative, imaginative, technical and critical knowledge.
+We include both practical skills and academic research capabilities which enable students to practice as artists within the domains of the visual-cultural industries, and/or to engage in postgraduate study in visual art.

-We equip students with a thorough, hands-on knowledge of art practice in varied media including Drawing, Painting, Sculpture, Printmaking, Digital Photography, Videography, Installation, Cross-, Inter- and Digital Media, Professional Practice etc., facilitating the creation of meaning through intelligent manipulation of materials and strong conceptual development.
+We equip students with thorough, hands-on knowledge of art practice in diverse media including Drawing, Painting, Sculpture, Printmaking, Digital Photography, Videography, Installation, Cross-, Inter- and Digital Media, Professional Practice etc., facilitating the creation of meaning through intelligent manipulation of materials and strong conceptual development.
 We encourage experimentation with transformative and inter-disciplinary approaches to the making, reception and analysis of art within pan-African and international contexts.
+Thus, our programs' focus, on both creative and critical thinking, is demonstrated through our students' engagement with theoretical, historical and contemporary discourses, and research methodologies.

 DoVA's highly experienced staff are leading artists, teachers, curators, academics and community project managers.
 With such skill and experience available to the student body, most graduates have confidently made their way into the diverse visual industries with many forging notable and successful careers as international artists

 ... are particularly suited to students who desire to become practicing artists.
-From 2017 the new Bachelor of Arts in Visual Art (BAVA)
+The Bachelor of Arts in Visual Art (BAVA)

 Prof. Brenda Schmahmann is the SARChI Research Chair

 in South African Art and Visual Culture which is hosted in the Faculty.
-This prestigious position serves as a forum for initiatives in research for Masters, Doctoral and Postdoctoral Fellows.
+This prestigious position serves as a forum for initiatives in Honours, Masters and Doctoral research and for Postdoctoral Fellows.

 ALUMNI / ALUMNAE